wangywUST/wangywust.github.io/CourseADSP2026/lecture_3.md

 - $\mathbf{r}_p^H\mathbf{a}_p$ is the amount of predictable power removed by the predictor.
 - $P_p$ is the leftover power that cannot be predicted linearly from the previous $p$ samples.

 Strictly speaking, the second bullet above is a sign-sensitive statement.
-The leading ``-'' in the bullet list is only Markdown punctuation, not a mathematical minus sign.
 The actual predictable power removed by the optimal predictor is

 $$-\mathbf{r}_p^H\mathbf{a}_p \ge 0.$$